seccijr/osapiens-backend-challenge/CHALLENGE.md

 - Define and manage entities such as `Task` and `Workflow`.
 - Use a `WorkflowFactory` to create workflows from YAML configurations.
-- Implement a `TaskService` that executes jobs associated with tasks and manages task and workflow states.
+- Implement a `TaskRunner` that executes jobs associated with tasks and manages task and workflow states.
 - Run tasks asynchronously using a background worker.

 ## Key Features